Information prepared by Lisa Mawhood

 Body Image Problems

 Some boys with Klinefelter Syndrome develop breasts during puberty.
 This is called gynecomastia and is associated with significant psychological problems if left untreated.
-Breast growth in males, even when not caused by Klinefelter’s, can make a teenage boy feel embarrassed, ashamed and humiliated.
+Breast growth in males, even when not caused by Klinefelter’s, can make a teenage boy feel embarrassed, ashamed, and humiliated.
 He may be ridiculed and teased at school which in turn can lead to social isolation and loneliness.
 This may be one of the reasons why more adolescents with Klinefelter’s syndrome have depression.
 There is surgery available for boys who are faced with this problem in the form of removal of the breast tissue.
 Likewise, a teenager with small genitalia may also attract unwanted attention from his peers.
 Communal showers are the dread of many XXY boys.

-If you or a loved one is going through this, arrange a meeting with teaching staff and make sure they are aware of the body variations associated with having the condition.
+If you or a loved one is going through this, arrange a meeting with the teaching staff and make sure they are aware of the body variations associated with having the condition.
 They may allow an exemption from public changing rooms or other measures to make the situation easier.

 The Testosterone Debate